kumarvishwajeettrivedi/Instahyre-coding-task/README.md

 - `GET /api/places/search/` (Supports `query` for name match and `min_rating`)
 - `GET /api/places/<id>/` (Details with reviews sorted by current user first)

-*Note: You can import the included `postman_collection.json` to quickly test all endpoints.*